 To support the development of HIV/AIDS research at UW and affiliated institutions, the Core offers targeted awards/grants and an annual symposium.
-Both the award programs and the conference are designed to encourage junior faculty engagement in interdisciplinary work and increasing exposure to CFAR project-based collaboration, mentoring, and educational opportunities.
+Both the award programs and the conference are designed to encourage junior faculty engagement in interdisciplinary work and increase exposure to CFAR project-based collaboration, mentoring, and educational opportunities.

 Awards include: New Investigator Awards (two-year grant for junior faculty and fellows with no previous HIV R01 awards); Emerging Opportunity Grants (competitive grant for new research of high urgency); and Trainee Support grants (for students, fellows, and junior faculty to assist career development).
 The annual STD and AIDS Research Symposium showcases local HIV/AIDS research, especially from CFAR awardees and CFAR-funded projects.